 - any information you provide to us via telephone, email, letter or fax;

-- any additional sensitive personal data that you choose to share with us, for example when contacting us in relation to usage of a Diomed Group product we manufacture or sell via our Website;
+- any additional sensitive personal data that you choose to share with us, for example when contacting us in relation to usage of a Diomed Group product we manufacture or sell via Third Party websites;

 - in respect of qualified healthcare professionals only, any information you include in correspondence you send to us in forms or if you return a Reply Paid Card to us;